 Not-For-Profit accounting includes many different areas and offers a great variety.
 Some of the different areas include city, county, and state governments, federal agencies, k-12 public school districts, non-profit college and universities, charitable organizations, and most healthcare organizations.
 Just because it falls under the “Not-For-Profit” category does not mean that you will not get paid!
 The average starting salary in this sector is in the mid $30,000’s.

-Characteristics of a successful accountant:
+Characteristics of Accounting:

 - Detail oriented: Accountants deal with many numbers and it is very important that these numbers are accurate.